I will sing with the spirit and I will sing with the mind also. (1 Corinthians 14.15)

 If you have any questions about our work at St James’, please contact the Director of Music, Myles, at firstname.lastname@example.org or come along and ask questions at one of our rehearsals.

 We are indeed fortunate to have the wonderful English tradition of choral singing, providing a breadth of music which would not be otherwise possible.
 Its primary function is to help lead the congregation in both singing and worship, amplifying the mission of the Church for all to hear.

 Whether leading traditional hymns, or newer ones, the support of a good choir can bring the singing together in a very exciting shared act of worship.

-A choir can also introduce music written especially for Church Choirs, which simply would not be heard otherwise, from 800-year old Plainsong right through to catchy numbers written very recently by John Rutter.
+A choir can also introduce music written especially for Church Choirs, which simply would not be heard otherwise, from 800-year old Plainsong, to Tallis, right through to catchy numbers written very recently by John Rutter and Bob Chilcott.
 This rounds out and heightens the worship experience, so that we can all feel kinship with the writers and musicians who have sought to express their Christian feelings over the centuries.

-There is also a community side, in that a group of people who enjoy singing can get together in a very English way, to develop their skills in a Christian environment, working as a team to bring to life beautiful music, week by week.
+There is also a community side, in that a group of people who enjoy singing can get together to develop their skills in a Christian environment, working as a team to bring to life beautiful music, week by week.